SPOP Sing! season 1: Short episodes

 Several short videos of audition highlights were uploaded on Toggle starting on 7 June 2018.
 Another short episode, Fun With SPOP Sing! was broadcast on Mediacorp Channel 8 on 5 June 2018 at 9.50pm, right after the finale of Babies On Board.
 A Toggle-exclusive six-episode spin-off of the show, All About SPOP, premiered on 27 July, featuring celebrities and composers sharing their knowledge on Mandopop/xinyao music genre.

 Marketing

 The Committee to Promote Chinese Language Learning (CPCLL), a committee which promote Mandarin Chinese to Singapore, was the supporting partner of the show.
 Ambassador Hartono was among the ambassadors of CPCLL since 2017.
 Other sponsors include Bonia, Huawei, KFC, Mitsubishi Electric, Win2 Crackers and Simmons.

 Revealing of the Top 20 contestants

-On 16 July, the judges have confirmed and the Top 20 contestants who would advance to the live shows were announced.
+On 16 July, the judges confirmed the Top 20 contestants who would advance to the live shows.
 The identities of the top 20 were revealed to public for the first time in a meet-and-greet session on 21 July at Cathay Cineleisure Orchard.
-The broadcast is streamed live on Channel 8's Facebook page.
+The broadcast was streamed live on Channel 8's Facebook page.